jmptiamzon/integeraddition/README.md

 # Integer Question Randomizer
-This question randomizer is for cupang national high school, PH.
+This question randomizer is for Cupang National High School, PH.